Xlocsinjr/progProject/README.md

 GDP.

 ## Solution
-Visualization for greenhouse gas emission by country over time, greenhouse gas emission by source, and the greenhouse gas emission for a country's GDP.
+Visualisation for greenhouse gas emission by country over time, greenhouse gas emission by source, and the greenhouse gas emission for a country's GDP.

 #### Features